S'pore raises its defences amid more Covid-19 cases at home, in region

 At the weekend, Malaysia recorded a three-month high in new Covid-19 cases, bringing its total number of infections to over 440,000.

-Thailand has also seen a resurgence in new cases, and recorded its third-highest daily caseload last Saturday.
+Thailand has also seen a resurgence in new cases, and recorded its third-highest daily caseload on May 8.

 In India, the death toll has risen to over 240,000.
-It recorded more than 400,000 new Covid-19 cases for the fourth consecutive day yesterday, even as several states imposed stricter lockdowns to try to curb transmission.
+It recorded more than 400,000 new Covid-19 cases for the fourth consecutive day on Sunday, even as several states imposed stricter lockdowns to try to curb transmission.

 India has been hit hard by a second Covid-19 wave, with cases and deaths hitting record highs every other day.